SammyAbukmeil/next-demo/README.md

 ### Routing

-_Note: Previous versions of Next JS (V13 and below) use the `pages/` directory which is still supported._
+_Note: Previous versions of Next.js (V13 and below) use the `pages/` directory which is still supported._

 Routing in Next V14 is managed via a creating folders and files within the `app/` directory (i.e. a "file-system based router") - [nextjs.org/docs/routing](https://nextjs.org/docs/app/building-your-application/routing)
   - Folders define routes